 Selection of athletes will occur in a phased manner.
-Athletes will first attend one of two evaluation camps, may then advance to a final camp, may then be selected to a team competing at the World Championships.
+Athletes will first attend one of three regional evaluation camps, may then advance to a final camp, and may then be selected to the Team competing at the ISF World Championships.
 The evaluation camps are open camps (subject to pre-registration requirements, age restrictions and capacity) whereas the other phases of Team selection are by invitation of the Head Coach.

-Following the final selection camp the Head Coach will, in consultation with the Asssistant Coaches and Manager - National Teams, select the final Team of 17 athletes, and reserves, for the 2013 ISF Junior Women’s World Championships, with the goal being to put together the best possible Team for the event.
+Following the final selection camp the Head Coach will, in consultation with the Assistant Coaches and Manager – Women’s National Teams, select the final Team of 17 athletes, and alternates, for the 2015 ISF Junior Women’s World Championships, with the goal being to put together the best possible Team for the event.

 Factors that will be considered in this selection include physical and technical aspects of the game, as well as team dynamics.
 These factors, which will be assigned weight by the Head Coach, as he or she deems appropriate for the decision-making process, include: